 FDA Disclosure: These statements have not been evaluated by the FDA and are not intended to diagnose, treat or cure any disease. 

 Examples of isolate products in our online store:

 An emerging science in the CBD space is nanotechnology.
 Often used in beauty products and supplements, this technology is now making its way entire the world of CBD.
 It focuses on breaking down compounds into ‘nanoparticles.’
 These extremely small particles are then better absorbed into the bloodstream which means that products utilizing nanotechnology have increased bioavailability.
-We have started seeing this extraction technique in CBD infused products such as CBD Living Water.
-Look for this technology to be expanded in the coming years as individuals will want to ensure they are getting a high degree of bioavailability in the products they consume
+Look for this technology to be expanded in the coming years as individuals will want to ensure they are getting a high degree of bioavailability in the products they consume.

 Cannabinoid receptors are located through the body, however these two different receptors are each better at receiving different cannabinoids than their counterpart.
 For example, CB1 receptors, located primarily in the brain and central nervous system are more reactive to THC.
 CB2 receptors, located throughout the body, are more prone to CBD receptors.
 This is why CBD is often considered "non-psychoactive" because it is not as associated with the receptors found in the brain.